Grimmaische Strasse: History

 With the beginning of the slighting of the old town's fortifications after the Seven Years' War (1756–1763), which culminated in the demolition of the Grimmaische Tor in 1831 to make way for the Grimmaische Strasse, the character of the street also changed.
 As early as 1824, the abolition of the gate regulations had far-reaching consequences, as inner-city streets now had to face competition from the vorstadts.
 The hostels were replaced by the larger and more comfortable hotels outside the city center and some of them were demolished.
 Instead, merchants built commercial buildings.
 Grimmaische Straßsse mutated into a commercial street.
 The university also wanted to participate in this boom.
 In 1806 she moved the botanical garden to the area behind the Wasserkunst on the Pleisse mill ditch and had a one-story building with a narrow portico in front built between the Fürstenhaus and the Grimmaische Tor, the so-called ″colonnades″, the individual units of which were rented to merchants and craftsmen.
 The colonnades were replaced in 1849 by a four-story building designed by Albert Geutebrück (1801–1868), the Mauricianum, of which the ground floor and mezzanine were rented to businessmen.

 From around the middle of the 19th century, as in the entire old town, a building boom began in Grimmaische Strasse, which intensified in the Gründerzeit.
 Because of its central location, the street was now an elegant address for town houses, shops and stores.
 At the same time as the transition to the concept of Mustermesse (Sample fair) took place, the first trade fair building along Grimmaische Strasse, the Reichshof, was built in 1898.
 This was followed by other trade fair palaces after the turn of the century.

+On 4 May 2026, the street was the scene of a car attack.